Costly signaling theory in evolutionary psychology: Physical attractiveness

 Physically attractive traits have also been hypothesized to be signals of mate quality, with facial characteristics, body type, voice characteristics, and body modification having all been suggested to provide information relevant to reproduction.
 However, most approaches focus on how the information is relevant to the receiver rather than whether the information takes the form of signals or cues, with the two possibilities often hard to distinguish between.

 Although exceptions exist, costly signaling theory has mainly been incorporated into explanations for attractive male traits in a wide range of species.
-In humans, both low voice pitch and facial masculinity in males have been suggested to be honest indicators of male quality due to testosterone’s connection facial and vocal cord development and its hypothesized role in mediating tradeoffs.
-From such perspectives, only high-quality males can afford to invest heavily in phenotypic qualities outside those needed for survival due to lower relative costs of such investment, with testosterone’s linking of these traits with facial and vocal characteristics preventing individuals from faking these signals.
+In humans, both low voice pitch and facial masculinity in males have been suggested to be honest indicators of male quality due to testosterone's connection to facial and vocal cord development and its hypothesized role in mediating tradeoffs.
+From such perspectives, only high-quality males can afford to invest heavily in phenotypic qualities outside those needed for survival due to lower relative costs of such investment, with testosterone's linking of these traits with facial and vocal characteristics preventing individuals from faking these signals.
 Additionally, low voice pitch may also be difficult to fake in the short-term due to activation of the autonomic nervous system, which controls fight-or-flight responses, altering voice pitch.
 For this reason, only individuals who are confident in their ability are likely ability can afford to maintain low levels of arousal, thereby potentially serving as an honest signal of formidability.

 Regardless of whether the information comes from cues or signals, differences are expected in which information is valued by each sex.
-In general females are expected to be more sensitive to information about the ability of potential mates to acquire and defend resources, while males are expected to focus more on potential partners’ ability to conceive and take care of future children.
+In general females are expected to be more sensitive to information about the ability of potential mates to acquire and defend resources, while males are expected to focus more on potential partners' ability to conceive and take care of future children.
 Outside of these areas, both sexes are often suggested to benefit similarly in signaling pathogen resistance or a lack of harmful mutations due to their hypothesized importance over human evolutionary history.